hannah2503/social-atlas/README.md

 5. testing routes in insomnia
 6. testing backend with mocha/chai
 7. review schemas with a view to efficient functionality

-<h2>The App</h2>
-Inspired by websites such as BarChick, The Nudge, TripAdvisor, I set out to create a website where users could post their favourite bars, restaurants, cafes etc and view others' favourites as well.
-The remit would be global and this way if you are planning a trip somewhere or a friend asks for recommendations you have a ready built resource to share with others.

 <h2>Technologies Used:</h2>
 <li>Node.js <li>Express<li>React<li>SCSS<li>Yarn & Webpack<li>Mocha & Chai<li>MongoDB & mongoose<li>Google Maps & Places API